ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs6771_spring_26/index.md

   - Jiuqi: (TBA) Rice 442
 - [UVACanvas](https://canvas.its.virginia.edu/courses/158223)
 - Prerequisite:
-  This course will be light in math but still requires basic ideas of probability, linear algebra, and calculus.
-The homework is programming-based so you need to be proficient in Python.
+  This course requires a good understanding of probability, linear algebra, and calculus.
 - **If you need approval for enrollment, please move forward directly by submitting the proper forms, assuming I will approve it**.